 Mental Health Graduate Nurse Program

-Why work for St Vincent's Mental Health
+Why work for St Vincent's Mental Health?

-St Vincent's Mental Health offers an exceptional start for nurses passionate about making a difference.
+St Vincent's Hospital Melbourne Mental Health offers an exceptional start for nurses passionate about making a difference.
 We provide ongoing specialist treatment and support to individuals with serious mental illness in the cities of Yarra and Boroondara.
-Our programs are tailored to provide a strong foundation for a long and fulfilling career in the Mental Health sector.
-Learn and develop your skills with close guidance from your preceptor/mentor and our dedicated Mental Health Education Team.
-Benefit from opportunities like group supervision to develop your practice in a supportive setting.
+Our rotations are tailored to provide a strong foundation for a long and fulfilling career in the Mental Health sector.

 • Are you looking for your next challenge with a value driven culture?